Research Process Competencies: 1. Search Strategies Inventory, and

 Directions: Review Research Proposal Directions for Part 3.B, and use your Research Proposal Part 3B to start a numbered list of search strategies you've used in a new Search Strategies Inventory document.
 Then keep adding search strategies and results to your inventory as as regular part of your research/notetaking process.

-• A minimum of 7 college-level search strategies must be used and included in your numbered list for a passing grade.
+• A minimum of 7 different college-level search strategies must be used and included in your numbered list for a passing grade.
 Your goal is to convince Cora that you have college-level informational search skills and that you have used them diligently to locate as many valuable sources on your topic as possible to build a solid research base by Week #7;

 • Under each search strategy listed in your Search Strategies Inventory, you must also state the RESULTS

-SOME EXAMPLES:
+SOME Search Strategy Inventory EXAMPLES:

-• 1.
+Search Strategy 1.
 Knowledgeable person(s) in the field of my research topic:

 Dr. Mann, an ADD specialist at High Lakes Medical Center.